Six Payday Loan Laws that Hurt Consumers

 We’ve tried it with alcohol.
 We’ve tried it with “salary buyers” at the turn of the century.

-Back then, payday loans were called “midget loans” and payday lenders were called “salary buyers” or “5 for 6 boys” (because you paid back $6 for every $5 that you borrowed).
+Back then, payday loans were called “midget loans” and payday lenders were called “salary buyers” or “5 for 6 boys” because you paid back $6 for every $5 that you borrowed.
 Usually, the loan had to be repaid in one or two weeks.

-The Payday Loan Calculator (External Link) tells us that a two week loan at that rate works out to 521% APR – comparable to modern payday loans.
+A qick calculation tells us that a two week loan at that rate works out to 521% APR – comparable to modern payday loans.

 In the interest of consumer protection, salary buying was prohibited by law and many borrowers turned to illegal loan sharks.